tusharmath/ts-codemod/README.md

 import * as components from 'component'
 ```

-Here above I have removed the unnecessary `../../../` from the import statement.
-To achieve the above goal I can use the [normalize-import-path] transformation.
+Here I have removed the unnecessary `../../../` from the import statement.
+To achieve this goal I can use the [normalize-import-path] transformation.

 1. Create a `.tscodemodrc` file